Pi Cluster Documentation

 Backup Architecture and Design

-It is needed to implement a backup strategy for the K3S cluster.
-This backup strategy should, at least, contains a backup infrastructure, and backup and restore procedures for OS basic configuration files, K3S cluster configuration and PODs Persistent Volumes.
+A backup strategy is needed for Kubernetes cluster.
+This backup strategy should, at least, contains a backup infrastructure, and backup and restore procedures for Kubernetes cluster configuration and PODs Persistent Volumes.

 picluster-backup-architecture

-This could be achieve backing up and restoring the etcd Kubernetes cluster database as official documentation states.
-The supported backup procedure is only supported in case etcd database is deployed (by default K3S use a sqlite databse)
+In K3S, this could be achieved backing up and restoring the etcd Kubernetes cluster database as official documentation states.
+The supported backup procedure is only supported in case etcd database is deployed.

 As an alternative Velero, a CNCF project, can be used to backup and restore kubernetes cluster configuration.
 Velero is kubernetes-distribution agnostic since it uses Kubernetes API for extracting and restoring the configuration, instead relay on backups/restores of etcd database.